sandeepgoudp/sandeepgoudp/README.md

 - 👋 Hi, I’m @sandeepgoudp
 - 👀 I’m interested in data, big data
-- 🌱 I’m currently learning big data
+- 🌱 I’m  big data expert
 - 💞️ I’m looking to collaborate on data engineer projects
-- 📫 Reach me on 213-787-4836, or sandeepgoud2905@gmail.com
+- 📫

 <!---
 sandeepgoudp/sandeepgoudp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.